PeithonKing/my_blogs/README.md

 - **Markdown Compatibility**: Streamlines content creation with easy formatting.
 - **Syntax Highlighting**: Enhances code snippet readability for tech enthusiasts.
 - **SEO-Optimized**: Includes a sitemap for optimal search engine visibility.
-- **Vercel Deployment:** preconfigured Vercel deployment & web analytics.
+- **Deployment:** configured for static site hosting (e.g., GitHub Pages).
+Web analytics can be added separately if desired.
-- **Framework of your choice:** 100% Astro.js only template - choose your JS Framework (react preinstalled)
+- **Framework of your choice:** 100% Astro.js only template - choose your JS Framework

 Unlock a seamless blend of aesthetics and functionality to share your unique voice with the world.